-On May 9, 2019, the Company increased the aggregate offering price of shares of the Company's common stock which may be offered and sold under the Controlled Equity OfferingSM Sales Agreement, or the ATM Agreement, with Cantor Fitzgerald & Co., or Cantor, as agent by \$40.0 million.
-There were no sales of common stock under the ATM Agreement during the three and six months ended June 30, 2019.
-As of June 30, 2019, the Company may offer and sell shares of the Company's common stock having an aggregate offering price of up to \$46,564,331, which includes the amount that remained for sale under the ATM Agreement before the increase.
+On May 9, 2019, the Company increased the aggregate offering price of shares of the Company's common stock which may be offered and sold under the Controlled Equity Offering SM Sales Agreement, or the ATM Agreement, with Cantor Fitzgerald & Co., or Cantor, as agent by \$40.0 million.
+During the nine months ended September 30, 2019, the Company issued and sold 500,000 shares of common stock pursuant to the ATM Agreement, for which the Company received net proceeds of approximately \$1.2 million, after deducting commissions, fees and expenses of \$32,000.
+As of September 30, 2019, the Company may offer and sell shares of the Company's common stock having an aggregate offering price of up to \$45.3 million.